 By Michiko Takaoka

-These days, Hina doll sets are displayed at school, hotels, department stores, and everywhere in Japan during the month of March.
-After being displayed for one month, the Hina dolls are put back into boxes and stored.
+These days, Hina doll sets are also displayed at schools, hotels, department stores, and everywhere in Japan during the month of March.
+Girls often put their favorite dolls on tiers at home to share the joy.
+Even now, some 1927 American Friendship dolls are displayed with Hina Dolls sets in some elementary schools in Japan.

-Now, let me introduce you to Miss Tokushima, a very quiet smiling lady.
+Now let me introduce you to Miss Tokushima, a very quiet smiling lady.
 She was born in Tokyo in 1927.
-She is 78 years old.
+She is 74 years old.
 She looks so young for her age.
-She is not only a display doll, but she can also bend her arms and legs.
-She can even sit in a Japanese way.
-She also has a small voice box in her body like American mama dolls!
-She resides at the Northwest Museum of Arts & Culture in Spokane.

 The Japanese Cultural Center